shrimpsizemoose/card-deck-api/README.md

 ## Card deck

-All cards are assumed to be from the deck of standard French 52-cards deck.
-It includes thirteen ranks in four suits: (♣), diamonds (♦), hearts (♥) and spades (♠).
-Jocker cards are not supported.
+All cards are assumed to be from the deck of standard French 52-card deck.
+It includes thirteen ranks in four suits: (♣), diamonds (♦), hearts (♥), and spades (♠).
+Joker cards are not supported.

-For simplicity, all cards are coded with 2-3 characters string, like "KD" for "King of Diamonds", "AS" for "Ace of Spades", "10C" for "Ten of Clubs", and so on.
-When creating a card, user can provide subset of card codes, but unknown codes will be ignored.
+For simplicity, all cards are coded with a 2-3 characters string, like "KD" for "King of Diamonds", "AS" for "Ace of Spades", "10C" for "Ten of Clubs", and so on.
+The user can provide a subset of card codes when creating a card, but unknown codes will be ignored.

 ## Endpoints